CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### Teenie Harris Files

-*Owing to permissions, the photographs in the Teenie Harris Archive are not available here.
+*Owing to permissions, high-resolution versions of the photographs in the Teenie Harris Archive are not available here.
 However, some 59,000 works in the Archive may be browsed at [collection.cmoa.org](https://collection.cmoa.org/?department=Fine%20Arts%3A%20Teenie%20Harris%20Archive&dir=desc&page=1&perPage=100).*

 * ```canonical_filename_order.txt``` [[**1.1MB .TXT**](photos/canonical_filename_order.txt)]
   * 59,278 rows listing the "canonical order" we are using for the Teenie Harris image filenames.